-Indeed, Turin is incredibly important.
-One hour west from Milan, Turin is elegant without being posh.
+Indeed, Turin is incredibly important, with many things to do in Turin.
+One hour west from Milan, this Italian city is elegant without being posh.
 Quiet for its old tradition and great architecture but also contemporary melting pot of cultures.
 People always comes back impressed by the beauty of this city but also wondering why they have never heard of it.
 I can tell you why: Turin “weakness” is discretion.

 It arises at the bottom of western-Alps, where snowy mountains frame Turin tall monuments and royal houses.
 Almost forgot: Turin was home for the last biggest Royal Italian family, the Savoy; reason why, you will find antique chapels and palaces spread out all over.

 That being told, this city has a huge potential: a lot of different entertainments, especially for workaholics trying to enjoy life after 5 pm.
 Here are some of my favorites.

 Happy Hour along the River

 Italy is the cradle of happy hour: yes, “aperitivo time” is really important in the north, especially for us workers.
 Moreover, the first one was invented in Turin indeed, even if many would say Milan.